briwagner/OAuth_JWT_recipes/README.md

 We recommend that your application create the URL for the user and ask them to enter it into a browser.
 This is how the recipes in this repo work.

+If the user is not immediately available, your app could email the URL to the user.

 This screen shot shows DocuSign asking the user to grant the **two** permissions to the application: